What are content hubs?

 Focus your article on giving something to your audience and makes sure it’s valuable to them.
 For example, it could be information, advice or directions.

-2. Promote your authority
+2. They build your topic authority

-Exploring the problem
+1. Exploring the problem

 - Describing the problem